Nintendo Entertainment System: Japanese peripherals

 The Japanese Famicom has BASIC support with the Family BASIC keyboard.

 Few of the numerous peripheral devices and software packages for the Famicom were released outside Japan.

 The Famicom 3D System, an active shutter 3D headset peripheral released in 1987, enabled the ability to play stereoscopic video games.
 It was a commercial failure and never released outside Japan; users described the headset as bulky and uncomfortable.
 Seven games are compatible with the glasses, with three of them developed by Square; two titles received worldwide releases as Rad Racer and The 3-D Battles of WorldRunner.

 Family BASIC is an implementation of BASIC for the Famicom, packaged with a keyboard.
 Similar in concept to the Atari 2600's BASIC Progamming cartridge, it allows the user to write programs, especially games, which can be saved on an included cassette recorder.
-Nintendo of America rejected releasing Famicom BASIC in the US, due to the NES's primary marketing demographic being children.
+Nintendo of America rejected releasing Family BASIC in the US, due to the NES's primary marketing demographic being children.

 The Family Computer Network System connected a Famicom to a now-defunct proprietary network in Japan which provided content such as financial services.
 A dial-up modem was reportedly being produced for the NES in a partnership with Fidelity Investments, but was ultimately not released.